cloud-bulldozer/benchmark-comparison/README.md

 2. Bucket: To facilitate apple to apple comparison, touchstone will put records into buckets
 3. Aggregation: Apply aggregation and the type on the keys
 4. Compare: Compare the keys that help characterize the SUT/benchmark run
-5. Collate: Collates the keys after applying filters, buckets and aggregations.
 5. Exclude: Excludes entries which passes this filter.

 The member functions are: